Hair Loss After Bariatric Surgery

 - Treat yourself to a new do.
 Pay a visit to your hair stylist.
 A hair cut or trim will remove the “dead ends” and make your hair appear fuller and healthier.

-Reference: “Hair Loss Among Bariatric Surgery Patients” Silvia Leite Faria, MS, Orlando Pereira faria, MD, et al. Bariatric Times Online.
+Reference: “Hair Loss Among Bariatric Surgery Patients” Silvia Leite Faria, MS, Orlando Pereira Faria, MD, et al. Bariatric Times Online.
 November 11, 2010.